-Actuarial assumptions also include a 7.50% investment rate of return, general inflation rate of 3%, payroll growth of 3.75% per year, and health cost trend assumption of 7.5% graded to 4.80% over 83 years using the Getzen Trend Model.
+Actuarial assumptions also include a 7% investment rate of return, general inflation rate of 3%, payroll growth of 3% per year, and health cost trend assumption for Pre-65 of 5.3% graded to 4.5% over 62 years and Post-65 of 4.9% for 2015 and 5% for 2016 then graded to 4.9% over 78 years using the Getzen Trend Model.

 Based on the historical and expected returns of the Town's short-term investment portfolio, a discount of 4.0% was used.
 In addition, the projected unit credit actuarial cost method was used.
-The unfunded actuarial accrued liability is being amortized as a level percentage of projected payroll on an open basis.
-The remaining amortization period at July 1, 2012 was 30 years.
+The UAAL is being amortized as a level percentage of projected payroll on an open basis.
+The remaining amortization period at July 1, 2015 was 30 years.